Kiyoshi364/yellowstone/README.md

 * Simulation: new features, blocks, interactions, ...;
   stuff related to the simulation itself.
 * Environment: "stack blocks", record/replay, run on smartphone, ...;
-  user interaction outside of simutalion itself.
+  user interaction outside of simulation itself.
 * Implementation: runs faster, less memory, more efficient, ...;
-  changes here should not consern "normal users" besides performance reasons.
+  changes here should not consern "normal users" besides performance (speed/memory) reasons.

 > _Note:_ for now the sections are empty.
 > There should be an explanation in the future.